runtimeverification/evm-semantics/data.md

 The local memory of execution is a byte-array (instead of a word-array).

 -   `#asWord` will interperet a stack of bytes as a single word (with MSB first).
+-   `#asAccount` will interpret a stack of bytes as a single account id (with MSB first).
+Differs from `#asWord` only in that an empty stack represents the empty account, not account zero.
 -   `#asByteStack` will split a single word up into a `WordStack` where each word is a byte wide.

 ```{.k .uiuck .rvk}